Crunchy, succulent, and served with a sweet and spicy sauce, this Gluten Free Coconut Shrimp will beat any restaurant version hands down!

 - 1 teaspoon hot sauce I used Frank's Red Hot

 - In a small bowl, whisk together all the sauce ingredients.
 Refrigerate until ready to serve.

 Prepare the Dredging Station

 - Prepare three shallow bowls for dredging.
-In the first bowl, add 1 cup (140g) of all purpose gf flour, 1/2 tsp salt, and 1/4 tsp pepper, and whisk to combine.
+In the first bowl, add 1 cup (140g) of all purpose gf flour, ½ teaspoon salt, and ¼ teaspoon pepper, and whisk to combine.